REPORT: POWERING THE PLANET

-Powering the Planet 2045 gives you expert perspectives and business insight about how Earth will be powered in the next 10 – 30 years.
+Our Powering the Planet 2045 report provides expert perspectives and business insights about how Earth will be powered in the next 10 – 30 years.

 - What will be the main sources of power as we move through the 21st century?

 - Which investment funds are positioned to leverage new energy technology?

 - What are the financial, legal, tax, and accounting ramifications for the new power sources?

 - Which companies will be driving the transition to new power sources?

 Download the report